SEESolutions-it/DpdlEngine/README.md

 ## Why Dpdl?

-Dpdl can be used to implement applications in various domains, in particular for small memory footprint devices, and is very suitable for rapid applications development, teaching and research.
+Dpdl can be used to implement applications in various domains, in particular for small memory footprint devices and for rapid application development, teaching and research.

-The DpdlPacket data container is a highly optimized way to store, search and access data on devices that have limited memory and storage capabilities.
+The DpdlPacket data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

 **Dpdl can be used:**